Can We Eradicate Termites?

 The reason termites attack our homes and buildings is because these structures contain cellulose-based materials.
 Termites eat cellulose-based materials; they prefer wood for food, but they also eat paper, boxes, cardboard, important documents that you keep, books, and insulation.

-If find that you have a termite infestation in your home, it would be best to contact the professionals.
-If you are from North Carolina, you would be better off if you choose the termite inspection in charlotte NC, Go-Forth Pest Control.
+If you find that you have a termite infestation in your home, it would be best to contact the professionals.
+If you are from North Carolina, you would be better off if you choose the termite inspection in Charlotte, NC, Go-Forth Pest Control.

 There are at least 2,000 termites species all over the world.
 Out of this number, only 40 are in the United States, yet the damage they have caused is immense.
 They are small insects, measuring only about 4 to 15 mm in length.
 The queens are larger though, as they measure 10 cm.
 Their bodies have 3 segments namely the prothorax, mesothorax, and the metathorax.
 They have a pair of legs on each segment, giving them 6 legs.
 Most worker termites are blind and use only their antennae for detection.
 There are some species that have compound eyes, like the Hodotermes mossambicus.
 Their antennae have plenty of uses; it is as a sensor for touch, taste, odor, heat, and vibration.